Meta Batch-Instance Normalization for Generalizable Person Re-Identification: Experiments

 \subsection{Comparison with State-of-the-art Methods}

-The comparison with the state-of-the-art algorithms on VIPeR~\cite{gray2008viewpoint}, PRID~\cite{hirzer2011person}, GRID~\cite{loy2009multi}, and i-LIDS~\cite{wei2009associating} are shown in Table~\ref{table:result}.
-The comparison targets are divided into three groups: supervised learning (S), unsupervised domain adaptation (UDA), and domain generalization (DG).

-\textbf{Comparison with supervised methods:} Although supervised methods have obtained impressive performance under the large-scale training datasets (\eg Market-1501~\cite{zheng2015scalable} or DukeMTMC-ReID~\cite{zheng2017unlabeled}), they suffer from the overfitting issue on the small-scale training datasets.
-We observed these frustrating results in our experiment.
-Nonetheless, some of the supervised methods achieved comparable performances on VIPeR.
-The reason is that the number of its training samples is larger than that of other datasets, which means that expensive labeling costs have to be required inevitably for sustaining high performance.
-Thus, the supervised approach has the following dilemma: an overfitting problem in a small-scale training set and an impractical problem in a large-scale training set.
-In contrast, the proposed method is superior to most supervised methods without using labeled target samples.

-\textbf{Comparison with unsupervised methods:} The UDA method is to leverage large-scale source datasets to improve the performance of a target dataset.
-In particular, it is different from DG in that unlabeled target samples can be used.
-We observed that even if unlabeled target samples can be utilized for training, the performance varies significantly according to the composition of training sets.
-As an example, we have shown that our method can achieve better performance than UDA methods without using any target images.

-\textbf{Comparison with domain generalization methods:} Finally, as a fair comparison, we evaluate our MetaBIN framework on the large-scale domain generalization Re-ID benchmark.
-Among the competitors, DualNorm~\cite{jia2019frustratingly} achieved relatively good performance on VIPeR and PRID, and AugMining~\cite{tamura2019augmented} also obtained comparable performance on GRID and i-LIDS.
-Nevertheless, our MetaBIN method clearly outperforms DualNorm~\cite{jia2019frustratingly}, AugMining~\cite{tamura2019augmented}, and DIMN~\cite{song2019generalizable} by \textbf{7.1\%}, \textbf{13.0\%}, and \textbf{17.2\%} respectively in the average rank-1 accuracy.
+\textbf{Large-scale DG Re-ID benchmark:} We evaluate our MetaBIN framework on the large-scale domain generalization Re-ID benchmark~\cite{song2019generalizable}, which is shown in Table~\ref{table:result}.
+For a fair comparison, we provide both results based on MobileNetV2 and ResNet-50.
+All Re-ID models have been evaluated individually on each target dataset.
+Among the competitors, DualNorm~\cite{jia2019frustratingly} achieved relatively good performance on VIPeR and PRID, and DDAN~\cite{chen2020dual} also obtained comparable performance on GRID.
+In addition, SNR~\cite{jin2020style} achieved impressive results on the i-LIDS dataset in the experiment based on ResNet-50.
+Nevertheless, our MetaBIN method outperformed all competing methods by a significant margin in the average performance.
 The main reasons come from two aspects: 1) Our MetaBIN framework, which simulates the virtual scenarios in a meta-learning pipeline, effectively enhances the generalization capability to novel domains; 2) With the addition of simple balancing parameters and the separation of learning episodes, we can solve the challenging heterogeneous DG problem without synthetic data augmentation or complicated network design.